Worm charming

-Worm charming, worm grunting, and worm fiddling are methods of attracting earthworms from the ground.
-The activity is usually performed to collect bait for fishing but can also take the form of a competitive sport in areas such as the UK and East Texas.
-As a skill and profession worm charming is now very rare, with the art being passed through generations to ensure that it survives.
+Worm charming, worm grunting, worm fiddling, or rooping is a method of attracting earthworms from the ground.
+The activity is usually performed to collect bait for fishing, but it can also take the form of a competitive sport in areas such as the UK and East Texas.
+As a skill and profession, worm charming is now very rare, with the art being passed down through generations to ensure its survival.

 Methods

-Most worm charming methods involve vibrating the soil, which encourages the worms to the surface.
+Most worm charming methods involve vibrating the soil, which encourages the worms to come to the surface.
 In 2008, researchers from Vanderbilt University claimed that the worms surface because the vibrations are similar to those produced by digging moles, which prey on earthworms.

-The activity is known by several different names and the apparatus and techniques vary significantly.
-"Worm grunting" generally refers to the use of a "stob", a wooden stake that is driven into the ground, and a "rooping iron" which is used to rub the stob.
-"Worm fiddling" also uses a wooden stake but utilises a dulled saw which is dragged along its top.
+The activity is known by several different names, and the apparatus and techniques vary significantly.
+"Worm grunting" generally refers to the use of a "stob", a wooden stake that is driven into the ground, and a "rooping iron", which is used to rub the stob.
+"Worm fiddling" also uses a wooden stake, but utilises a dulled saw dragged along its top.

-Techniques vary from sprinkling the turf with water, tea and beer, to music or just "twanging" with a garden fork.
+Techniques vary from sprinkling the turf with water, tea, or beer to playing music or simply "twanging" the ground with a garden fork.
 In some organized competitions, detergents and mechanical diggers have been banned.

 Non-human animal behavior

-Worm charming is a behavior also observed in non-human animals, especially among birds such as the Northern lapwing, red-billed gulls, kagu, American woodcock, and olive thrush.
-The methods used vary; however, tapping earth with feet to generate vibrations is widespread.
+Worm charming is also observed in non-human animals, especially among birds such as the Northern lapwing, red-billed gull, kagu, American woodcock, and olive thrush.
+The methods used vary; however, tapping the ground with the feet to generate vibrations is widespread.
 One common example is the "seagull dance".
-The wood turtle also seems to be adapted for worm charming, as it is known to stamp its feet – a behavior that attracts worms to the surface and allows the turtle to prey on them.
+The wood turtle also seems to be adapted for worm charming, as it is known to stamp its feet.

 Soil conditions

 Worms are most commonly found in damp or wet conditions and tend to move away from dry soil.
-The success of worm charming can often depend on these soil conditions, with charmers choosing damp locations or using water to attract the worms.
+The success of worm charming often depends on these soil conditions, with charmers choosing damp locations or using water to attract the worms.

 As a profession

-Worms are sold as a live bait for fishermen, and many sellers use worm charming techniques to gather their stock.
-In some locations professional worm grunters need to obtain a permit to ply their trade.
+Worms are sold as live bait for fishermen, and many sellers use worm charming techniques to gather their stock.
+In some locations, professional worm grunters need to obtain a permit to ply their trade.

 Competitive worm charming

-In most competitions, the fiddlers with the collector (or collectors) of the most worms in a set time are declared as the winners.
+In most competitions, the fiddlers and the collector (or collectors) who gather the most worms in a set time are declared the winners.
 They usually have a zone in which to perform their charming, measuring three yards square.